jneen/pjs/README.md

 P({ init: function(a) { this.thing = a } });

 MyClass = P(function(p) { p.init = function(a, b) { console.log("init!", a, b) }; });
-// instantiate objects by calling the class
+// instantiate objects by calling the class as a function MyClass(1, 2) // => init!, 1, 2

+// to initialize with varargs, use `apply` like any other function. var argsList = [1, 2];
-MyClass(1, 2) // => init!, 1, 2
+MyClass.apply(null, argsList) // init!, 1, 2

 // `new` is optional, not really recommended. new MyClass(1, 2) // => init!, 1, 2